Child Custody And Parenting Time Lawyers Representing New York City Families

 Parents can either have sole or joint custody of their kids.
 Here’s what both mean:

-• Sole custody: One parent has full custody of their kids.
-In this instance, the parent with sole custody is referred to as the custodial parent, and the parent who does not have custody is referred to the non-custodial parent.
-The non-custodial parent may still retain some decision-making authority with the other parent, however, they will not be entitled to spend time with their children on their own.
+- Sole custody: One parent has full custody of their kids.
+In this instance, the parent with sole custody is referred to as the custodial parent, and the parent who does not have custody is referred to the noncustodial parent.
+The noncustodial parent may still retain some decision-making authority with the other parent, however, they will not be entitled to spend time with their children on their own.

-• Joint custody: Both parents share custody of their children.
+- Joint custody: Both parents share custody of their children.
 In joint custody agreements, the custodial rights of both parents are equal.

 Sole and joint custody are typically high-level custody options.
 As New York family law courts account for the nuances and complexities of individual families, there are additional custody options that can help families address their specific needs.

-What’s The Difference Between Legal And Physical Custody?
+The Distinction Between Legal And Physical Custody

 Legal and physical custody are the two most common types of child custody.
 Here’s what makes them different:

-• Legal custody: Parents with legal custody of their children have the authority to make decisions about their child’s care, including education, extracurricular activities, religious upbringing and medical decisions.
+- Legal custody: Parents with legal custody of their children have the authority to make decisions about their child’s care, including education, extracurricular activities, religious upbringing and medical decisions.
 Parents can have sole legal custody or joint legal custody of their children.

-• Physical custody: Parents who have physical custody of their children have authority over where they live.
+- Physical custody: Parents who have physical custody of their children have authority over where they live.
 Parents can have either sole or joint physical custody of their children.
 When parents split physical custody, it’s also referred to as parenting time, and they often have to agree on how much time each parent will get with the kids.

 While these are the two most common, they are not the only options.
 We understand you may have unique circumstances, and we can help you explore other alternatives that may be a more suitable fit.

 Non-custodial parents have a right to access and view medical and education records.
-A non-custodial parent refers their right for physical time with the children with the children only.
+A noncustodial parent refers their right for physical time with the children with the children only.
 This does means that in some cases they may retain their legal rights to decision making if it is provided for under legal custody.

-How Do Courts Determine Child Custody?
+How New York Courts Determine Child Custody

 Judges will consider numerous factors when evaluating and determining child custody arrangements.
 The greatest factor which a judge will consider is what is in the best interest for the child.
 This is a subjective standard that can differ greatly between judges, but is ultimately focused on weighing all of the factors involved in the child’s life to decide what will be best overall for them.